Otterwerks/django-kubernetes-boilerplate/django-postgres/README.md

 </pre>

-4. The `Dockerfile` in this branch is currently configured with `FROM arm32v7/python:3.6`, change this to `FROM python:3.6-buster` if you are not deploying on an ARM based Kubernetes cluster.
+4. The `Dockerfile` in this directory is currently configured with `FROM arm32v7/python:3.6`, change this to `FROM python:3.6-buster` if you are not deploying on an ARM based Kubernetes cluster.

 5. Place `Dockerfile` into the Django project root directory, build and push the image to DockerHub.